 You may have different spending and cell phone plan scenarios in your life.
 You’ll want to compare your monthly spending in key categories with what you owe Verizon each month to calculate the potential savings with this credit card.

 Notice that I did not include any “non-bonus” category spending, which nets just 1% in Verizon Dollars.
 In most cases, you’ll want to consider putting those purchases on a different credit card for better rewards.

 Are you considering signing up for the Verizon Visa Card?
 Here are some pros and cons to think about before making your decision.

 Verizon Visa® Card: Pros and Cons

 |4% on grocery and gas purchases||Must be a Verizon Wireless customer to apply|

 |3% for dining includes takeout orders||Only 2% reward on Verizon purchases|

 |No annual fee and autopay bonus option||No cash back redemption options|

-Bottom Line: Citing the 1% return on many spending categories and the lack of cash back rewards, money expert Clark Howard refers to this offering as a “yawn” for anyone but the most dedicated Verizon customer.
+Bottom Line: Citing the 1% return on many spending categories and the lack of cash back rewards, Clark refers to this offering as a “yawn” for anyone but the most dedicated Verizon customer.